Flat, Rolled and Laminated

 Over 90 Cemeteries are listed in alphabetical order in an information panel on the map and are easy to locate on the map.
 British and German front lines, principal memorials and sites of interest.

 If you are visiting the area or conducting some armchair research this map will aid you immensly.

 A2 size 594 x 420mm.
 Available flat, laminated or folded.
 This is the FLAT & ROLLED, LAMINATED version

 These Fir Tree Aerial Maps of the Somme and the Ypres Salient are so good that, in case I lose one, I have already bought two copies of each!
 I have many guides for Western Front field trips, which I have been doing for years, but none is as accessible as these.
 For both the novice and the slightly more experienced visitor, they make 'finding your way around' so much easier, not just literally but also when reading up on the key engagements of the First World War.
 I recommend that you get both into your rucksack without delay!

-Please Note: £1.00 will be donated to the Charity Combat Stress for each of these maps bought through this website.
-See more info about Combat Stress at the bottom of the page.
+Please Note: £1.00 will be donated to The Lochnagar Crater Foundation for each of these maps bought through this website.

 ‘I have been studying and visiting the Western Front for 32 years, have been a tour guide for 8 years and WW1 Battlefields Alive has a consistent 5-star rating on TripAdvisor.
 In all that time I have come across many maps - most of them useless.
 What a revelation!
 The Fir Tree Aerial Map of The Somme is without doubt the most useful map that anyone has ever produced of the Somme area.’